The Salvadoran apparel and textile industry recuperation

 El Salvador’s government has made extensive use of vaccines that include Sinovac, Pfizer, and Moderna to normalize the economy.
 More than 65% of the country’s 6.6 million inhabitants were vaccinated against Covid-19 by this past December 3rd.

 Figueroa’s global executive experience has been a substantial asset for CAMTEX because it assisted the firms in the Salvadoran apparel and textile industry in coping with the pandemic.
-Deaths by Covid in El Salvador totaled 3,638 men and women, while the number of infected rose 113,422 individuals across this core American region.
+Deaths by Covid in El Salvador totaled 3,638 men and women, while the number of infected rose to 113,422 individuals across this core American region.